 - Historical Source Type

-SEARCH BY AUTHOR OR “WORK TITLE” (wildcard works here)
+SEARCH BY AUTHOR OR “WORK TITLE”

-- Any set of characters entered in any field below the topic line will retrieve records for matches found anywhere in the specified field.
+- Any set of characters entered in any field below the topic line will retrieve records for matches found anywhere in the selected field.
 This is a wildcard search driven by the “contains anywhere in the field” command.

 - A failed search gives a “Search Again” option.
 If you take this option, the search screen is not cleared of previous entries, yet you may clear it with the option at the top.
 The screen is always cleared when you select return to Database Encounter Home at screen bottom.